Ikechi009/LC-Solution-Sales-Analysis/README.md

 * Analysis of the general performance of the store began with a trend of sales for each month which showed a slow and unsteady increase in the number of products ordered every year with an increase in the number of orders for office supplies as the end of the year approaches, possibly due to customers preparing for the New Year.

 * It was also observed that Chibok Store was the least store with a record sales loss of #31,680 in revenue.

+### Recommendations

+* Some products should be discontinued due to their poor performance and their high cost of manufacturing which yields loss.

+* Creating Targeted Ads for States With Lower %Orders - the number of sales in states such as Adamawa, Borno, Imo, Ogun and Osun can be improved by the creation and broadcasting of targeted ads that suit the needs of individuals in the geographical region.